-This data note analyzes federal Medicaid outlays in federal fiscal year (FFY) 2020, before and during the COVID-19 pandemic.
-Overall, federal Medicaid outlays totaled $458 billion and grew at a rate of 12.0% in FFY 2020 compared to 5.2% in FFY 2019.
-This increase in the rate of annual outlays was largely attributable to accelerated growth in the second half of the fiscal year reflecting the onset of the pandemic and the beginning of enhanced federal Medicaid funds in late March.
-Month-to-month growth in federal Medicaid outlays also increased during this time period, reversing previous trends of slowing monthly growth.
+This data note analyzes federal Medicaid outlays before and during the COVID-19 pandemic.
+In federal fiscal year 2020 (FFY 2020), federal Medicaid outlays totaled $458 billion and grew at a rate of 12.0% compared to 5.2% in FFY 2019.
+This increase in the rate of annual outlays was largely attributable to accelerated outlay growth in the second half of the fiscal year reflecting the onset of the pandemic and the beginning of enhanced federal Medicaid funds in late March.
+Increased federal outlays have continued through the first quarter of FFY 2021.

 The outlay data analyzed in this data note comes from The Monthly Treasury Statement of Receipts and Outlays of the United States Government.
 The Bureau of the Fiscal Service (part of the U.S. Department of the Treasury) publishes these Monthly Treasury Statements, which summarize the financial activities of the U.S. federal government including receipts and outlays of funds.
-Specifically, this data note analyzes the Treasury data on outlays of the federal government classified as “grants to states for Medicaid.”1 This analysis examines annual growth as well as annual total and quarterly growth for FFY 2019, 2020, and 2021 (for which three months of data are available) to understand the implications of the pandemic and the enhanced federal matching funds.
-Although federal Medicaid policy changes in FFY 2019 led to incremental changes to enrollment and spending, generally driven by rising prescription drug costs, incremental provider rate increases, and, in a small number of states, recent implementation of the Affordable Care Act (ACA) Medicaid expansion.2 Comparing quarterly outlays in FFY 2020 and FFY 2021 to the prior year allows for a comparison between FFY 2020 and what may be more typical quarterly variation.
+Specifically, this data note analyzes the Treasury data on outlays of the federal government classified as “grants to states for Medicaid.”1 This analysis examines quarterly outlays as well as annual total and quarterly growth for FFY 2019, 2020, and 2021 (for which three months of data are available) to understand the implications of the pandemic and the enhanced federal matching funds.
+Prior to the pandemic, states reported only incremental changes to Medicaid enrollment and spending, generally driven by rising prescription drug costs, incremental provider rate increases, and, in a small number of states, recent implementation of the Affordable Care Act (ACA) Medicaid expansion.2 Comparing quarterly outlays in FFY 2020 and FFY 2021 to the prior year allows for a comparison to what may be more typical quarterly variation.

 As part of the federal response to the COVID-19 pandemic, states may access enhanced federal Medicaid funds.
 States and the federal government jointly finance Medicaid.
 The pandemic has generated both a public health crisis and an economic crisis, with major implications for Medicaid, a countercyclical program.
 During economic downturns, more people enroll in Medicaid as incomes fall, increasing program spending at the same time state tax revenues may be falling.
 To both support Medicaid and provide broad fiscal relief as state revenues declined precipitously, the Families First Coronavirus Response Act (FFCRA) authorized a 6.2 percentage point increase in the federal Medicaid match rate (“FMAP”) (retroactive to January 1, 2020) available if states meet certain “maintenance of eligibility” (MOE) requirements.
 This FMAP increase does not apply to the Affordable Care Act expansion group, for which the federal government already pays 90% of costs.
-States could draw down the increased federal matching funds beginning at the end of March for claims paid in the first quarter of 2020, and in early April for the second quarter of 2020.3 The FMAP increase will expire at the end of the quarter in which the public health emergency (PHE).
+States could draw down the increased federal matching funds beginning at the end of March for claims paid in the first quarter of 2020 and in early April for the second quarter of 2020.3 The FMAP increase will expire at the end of the quarter in which the public health emergency (PHE).